NBISweden/workshop-genome_annotation/labs/prokaryote_annotation.md

 ```
 look at the results of busco in short_summary_chlamydia_busco.txt

-:question:what outputs do you have? where do you have the annotation?
 <br>:question:what do you think about this assembly?
 Is it a good one? can you see any potential problem with continuing the annotation?
 <br>:question:how do you expect the annotation will be?